wacncontent/CustomizeTool/addCommentOutput/articles/virtual-network/virtual-network-create-udr-classic-cli.md

 [AZURE.INCLUDE [virtual-network-create-udr-intro-include.md](../includes/virtual-network-create-udr-intro-include.md)]

-[AZURE.INCLUDE [azure-arm-classic-important-include](../includes/azure-arm-classic-important-include.md)] This article covers the classic deployment model.
-You can also [control routing and use virtual appliances in the Resource Manager deployment model](/documentation/articles/virtual-network-create-udr-arm-cli).
+[AZURE.INCLUDE [azure-arm-classic-important-include](../includes/azure-arm-classic-important-include.md)] <!-- deleted by customization This article covers the classic deployment model.
+You can also [control routing and use virtual appliances in the Resource Manager deployment model](/documentation/articles/virtual-network-create-udr-arm-cli). -->

 [AZURE.INCLUDE [virtual-network-create-udr-scenario-include.md](../includes/virtual-network-create-udr-scenario-include.md)]